fish-shell/fish-shell/doc_src/completions.rst

 To specify a completion, use the ``complete`` command. ``complete`` takes as a parameter the name of the command to specify a completion for.
 For example, to add a completion for the program ``myprog``, start the completion command with ``complete -c myprog ...``

+.. note:: On Windows, binary executables have a ``.exe`` extension, but this extension is not required when calling the application (and if the name is not ambiguous, i.e. there isn't a script called ``myprog`` in the same directory).
+  To unify completions between Windows and other OSes, on Cygwin/MSYS2/Windows, completions for ``myprog`` will also be used for ``myprog.exe`` (if there are no ambiguities, i.e. if there are no completions for ``myprog.exe`` specifically).

 For a complete description of the various switches accepted by the ``complete`` command, see the documentation for the :doc:`complete <cmds/complete>` builtin, or write ``complete --help`` inside the ``fish`` shell.

 To provide a list of possible completions for myprog, use the ``-a`` switch.
 If ``myprog`` accepts the arguments start and stop, this can be specified as ``complete -c myprog -a 'start stop'``.
 The argument to the ``-a`` switch is always a single string.
 At completion time, it will be tokenized on spaces and tabs, and variable expansion, command substitution and other forms of parameter expansion will take place::